vidmantas/cucumberator/README.md

 	require 'cucumberator'

+Now use special step in any place:

+	# ...some steps...
+	Then I will write new steps
+	# ...can be the end or other steps...

-Now put @cucumberize before any Scenario you want to fill up, for example
+or put @cucumberize before last **empty** Scenario you want to fill up, for example

 	@javascript @cucumberize
 	Scenario: check fancy ajax login
-      Given user with email some@example.com

-and then run this feature file and watch your console for prompt shows up - after all existing steps are finished.
+and then run this feature file, watch your console for prompt to show up.
+Enjoy writing steps on the go!

 ## TODO

-* support of multiple scenarios per feature file
 * autocomplete for available steps
 * tests